Follow Us On:

-The conflict between India and Pakistan originated as a clash between Indian and Muslim nationalism during British colonial rule.
+The Indo-Pak Crisis originated as a clash between Indian and Muslim nationalism during British colonial rule.
 The relations between Pakistan and India are characterizes by periodic ups and downs.

 Throughout 1949-51, there was no direct military conflict between two dominions and several meetings, conferences and agreements were signed on different questions which were prevailing in the initial important years of independence.